cjm96/WDM_GW_wavelets/docs/source/theory.rst

 This form of the *truncted window* wavelet transform using :math:`\phi[k]` is implemented in :func:`WDM.code.discrete_wavelet_transform.WDM.WDM_transform.forward_transform_truncated_window`.

+The need to handle the :math:`m=0` terms separately can slow down the wavelet transform.
+This is often unnecessary as the lowest and highest frequency parts of the signal are often not needed.
+Therefore, by default the `WDM_transform` class that implements these transformation will not bother to use the formulae for the special case :math:`m=0` and will therefore (dilberately) get these coefficients wrong.
+If the :math:`m=0` coefficients are needed, then the class should be initialised with the keyword argument `calc_m0=True`.
+The effect of getting the :math:`m=0` coefficients wrong on the signal reconstructed from the wavelet coefficients is explored in the example notebook :doc:`m_equal_0_terms`.

 The greatest part of the computational speed up comes from using the fast Fourier transform algorithm (FFT).
 Let us define